 This was the beginning of a remarkable journey that is so much bigger than I could have ever imagined.
 Not only did my expeditions find their voice in photos and stories, but I am learning so much more from a growing community of like-minded individuals.
 These are some of the important values of life – zest and curiosity.

 A component of the virtue of courage, zest is defined as living life with a sense of excitement, anticipation, and energy.
 Essentially, approaching life as an adventure.

 In his book, The Conquest of Happiness, the great philosopher, logician, mathematician, historian, and writer Bertrand Russell focuses on the positive psychology of zest.

 “What hunger is in relation to food, zest is in relation to life”.
 (Bertrand Russell)

 ‘Zest’ is Bertrand Russell’s word for the first way to conquer happiness.
-By taking an interest in things and people, then we have the capacity to enjoy moments for their own sake.
+While taking an interest in things and people, we have the capacity to enjoy moments for their own sake.

 The more things a man is interested in, the more opportunities of happiness he has, and the less he is at the mercy of fate, since if he loses one thing he can fall back upon another.

 Whether it’s dining, reading, architecture, art, or travel – the more aspects of life from which you can draw pleasure, the better.
 Live it fully.